dhildeb/student-workbook/src/reflections/wk6/quiz6.md

 ```
 npm run serve
 ```
-**2.** Where can you find the scripts to startup you project on localhost?
+**2.** Where can you find the scripts to startup your project on localhost?
 <!-- enter you answer in the space below -->
 ```
 main.js